-Speaking of how the 2020 season plays out, former NFL MVP Cam Newton is treating this year like a road trip.
-He signed a prove-it, one-year deal late in the offseason and is no way a guarantee to return to the Patriots in 2021.
-While Newton has put up nine rushing touchdowns thus far this season, he’s been terrible tossing the rock to a less-than-stellar group of pass-catchers.
-The veteran has thrown four touchdowns compared to nine interceptions in 10 starts.
+Former NFL MVP Cam Newton had something of a trial run in 2020.
+He signed a prove-it, one-year deal late in the offseason and didn’t play well enough to return to the Patriots in 2021.
+While Newton ran the ball effectively and scored 12 touchdowns, he was wildly inconsistent tossing the rock to a less-than-stellar group of pass-catchers.
+The veteran threw only eight TDs compared to 10 interceptions in 15 starts.
 That’s not going to cut it.

 It’s in this that a Matthew Stafford trade to the Patriots makes a ton of sense.
 Head coach Bill Belichick is likely looking at a more traditional quarterback after seeing Tom Brady hold down the fort for the past two decades prior to 2020.
 At 68 years old, it’s also a belief that Belichick isn’t looking to go with a young quarterback.

 It’s not a secret that head coach Jon Gruden and quarterback Derek Carr have had somewhat of a divisive relationship since the former began his second tenure with the Raiders back in 2018.
 While Carr played pretty well for the 8-8 Raiders this season, there’s every reason to believe Gruden will be looking for an upgrade under center in Las Vegas.